shanet/blog/_posts/2013-12-29-writing-a-self-mutating-x86_64-c-program.md

 "Why would you ever want to write a program that changes its code while it's running?
 That's a horrible idea!"

 Yes, yes it is.
-So why do it?
-Because it's a good learning experience, but most importantly, because I can.
+It's a good learning experience though.
+This is not something you would ever do outside of exploring a curiosity.

-Self-mutating programs aren't useful for a whole lot.
-It makes for very difficult debugging, the program becomes hardware dependent, and the code is extremely tedious and confusing to read unless you are an expert assembly programmer.
+Self-mutating/self-modifying programs aren't useful for a whole lot.
+They make for difficult debugging, the program becomes hardware dependent, and the code is extremely tedious and confusing to read unless you are an expert assembly programmer.
 The only good use for self-mutating programs in the wild I know of is as a cloaking mechanism for malware.
 My goal is purely academic so I venture into nothing of the sort here.

 <strong>Warning: This post is heavy on x86_64 assembly of which I am no expert.
 A fair amount of research went into writing this and it's possible (almost expected) that mistakes were made.
 If you find one, please leave a comment or send an email so that it can be corrected.</strong>